nodejs/node/doc/api/fs.markdown

 ## fs.readSync(fd, length, position, encoding)

-Synchronous version of string-based `fs.read`.
-Returns the number of `bytesRead`.
+Legacy synchronous version of string-based `fs.read`.
+Returns an array with the data from the file specified and number of bytes read, `[string, bytesRead]`.

 ## fs.readFile(filename, [encoding], [callback])